Headstorm/ScalaSchool/README.md

 # ScalaSchool

 Welcome to Headstorm Scala School!
-This program focuses on learning the core elements of Scala and pure functional programming with a sprinkling of [category theory](https://en.wikipedia.org/wiki/Category_theory).
+This series focuses on learning the core elements of Scala and pure functional programming with a sprinkling of [category theory](https://en.wikipedia.org/wiki/Category_theory).

 Scala is a strongly typed, functional programming language with an OO heritage.
 It compiles to Java bytecode and runs on the Java Virtual Machine.